-There are so many times when a person is much more focused on their own reactions instead of focusing on what the speaker is talking about.
+Many times, a person is much more focused on their own reactions than on what the speaker is talking about.

 However, when you listen more, your responses get much better but also you are taking the thoughts as well as opinions of speakers into account too.

 To practice active listening, this is what you need to do :

 - Show you are interested and listening actually

 - Clarify when you feel you need more to understand.